 Interns will primarily assist staff members with photographing manatees and collecting behavioral and environmental data at sites around Tampa Bay.
 Interns will also be responsible for a number of lab-based photo-identification tasks, such as downloading images, entering information into databases, scanning data sheets and matching images to known animals.
 Interns often collect data independently in the field, thus responsible, detail oriented applicants are encouraged to apply.
 Most field work is land-based; however, during the winter session opportunities are available to assist with boat-based manatee photo-identification.
 Other responsibilities may include but are not limited to data entry, assisting with manatee genetics research, special projects and outreach activities.
 This internship provides a great opportunity to gain valuable field and lab experience at a government agency.

 Two positions are available each year: one in winter (November to March) and one in summer (May to September).
-Start and end dates are flexible; however, a minimum commitment of four weekdays per week (winter internship) or three workdays per week (summer internship) for four months is required.
+Start and end dates are flexible; however, a minimum commitment of four weekdays per week is required.
 Work hours are typically 9 a.m. to 5 p.m.
 There is no compensation for these internship positions and successful applicants will be responsible for their own housing and transportation to and from the institute.
 Positions are open until filled, and priority will be given to candidates who can commit for longer periods.